kswada77/ImageNet/README.md

 * You notice that validation set folder has **50,000 JPEG files**, but training set folder has **1,000 tar files**, which correspond to each image category.
 You need to untar those files by youself.

 * In order to untar those files, you can use python scipt **01_untar_all_tarfiles.py**.
 Note that this is **NOT** batch script (such as using "argparse").
+'''
 * This python script does:
   - create new directory for each tar file
   - untar original tar file into newly created directory
   - rename original tar file adding "Z_" prefix to be listed at the end of current directory, which is convenient deleting original tar files manually afterward.
+ '''
   Note that untaring those 1000 tar files took **almost 30-40 minutes** :fire: on my machine

-* If you use this python script, after executing the script, you can find 2,000 files and subdirectories.
+* After executing the script, you find 2,000 files and subdirectories.
 1,000 subdirestories are untarred one and the other 1,000 are original but renamed with "Z_" prefix tar files, which can be deleted manually if you do not need.
 **BUT PLEASE CHECK THAT UNTARING FINISHED SUCCESSFULLY :clap:  BEFORE DELETING ORIGINAL TAR FILES**